sammanthagarcia/WomenInTheWorkplace/README.md

-# Women in Education and in the Workplace
+# Women in the Workplace
 ## By Sammantha Garcia
 #### Digital Humanities Summer 2021
 #### Prof. Adam Anderson